Last updated

 Step 5: Monitoring

 It's essential not to stop monitoring a vendor's security once they have been onboarded.
-If anything, it's even more important to monitor them as they now have access to your internal systems and sensitive data to deliver their services.
+If anything, third-party monitoring is even more important after onboarding as these vendors can now access to your internal systems and sensitive data to deliver their services.

 This is where continuous security monitoring (CSM) comes in.
 Continuous security monitoring (CSM) is a threat intelligence approach that automates the monitoring of information security controls, vulnerabilities, and other cyber threats to support organizational risk management decisions.